JPEG Compressor

 Q. Can I compress images to a specific file size like 100 KB or 200 KB?

 Yes.
 Open Additional Options and check the "Enter size" box.
 Type your target size in KB or MB, and the tool will automatically find the right quality level to hit that exact size.
-You can also enter a percentage — for example, 50% will compress the image to half its original size.
+You can also enter a percentage.
+For example, 50% will compress the image to half its original size.
 This works for JPEG and WebP formats.

 Q. Does it support iPhone HEIC photos?